Yogesh-K-Matkar/react_concept_react_app/README.md

 c. children:- It also hold array of path along with child component which is going to render in Page Body section.

        1. In above element <AppLayout> is component which consist of Header and Footer section which common for entire application.
        2. Children are included dynamically in Body section between Header section & Footer section by <Outlet> react router component based on associated 	   path gets called on clicking of link which is generated using <NavLink> react router component.
-       3. Loader prop of children takes JSON data that return's from function through fetchAPI() as api data.
+       3.  loader prop of children takes function that return's JSON data from function through fetchAPI() as API data.
+       4.  action prop of children takes function that return's JSON data from function through formData() that is used to UPDATE different fields data submited in component by Form action.

 d. errorElement :- It holds component which gets render when associated element components error occur due to syntax, logical etc.